Get Tech Tips

 Flame Sensing – The Basics

-There are many ways to “prove flame” we are focusing on the flame sensing rod method here.
+There are many ways to “prove flame,” but we are focusing on the flame sensing rod (flame rectification) method here.

-Flame sensing rods, also know as flame rectifier rods or flame rectification rods are common place in modern hot surface and ISI (intermittent spark ignition) gas fired appliances.
+Flame sensing rods, also known as flame rectifier rods or flame rectification rods, are commonplace in modern hot surface and ISI (intermittent spark ignition) gas-fired appliances.

 Flame sensing rods stick out into the flame and connect back to the furnace board.
-Once the board sends a call to the gas valve to open, it monitors current flow on the flame sensing rod.
-It does this by generating a potential (voltage) at the flame sensing terminal, this terminal is connected to the sensor with a conductor.
-When no flame is present there will be potential at the rod and no current, when a flame is present a small microamp DC current will be present as a path is made between the rod and the ions in the flame.
+Once the board sends a call to the gas valve to open, it monitors the current flow on the flame sensing rod.
+It generates a potential (voltage) at the flame sensing terminal; this terminal is connected to the sensor with a conductor.
+When no flame is present, there will be potential at the rod and no current.
+When a flame is present, a small microamp (μA) direct current (DC) will be present as a path is made between the rod and the ions in the flame.
 This small DC current signals the board that flame exists and all is well with the world.
-If it does not sense this microamp DC current within a few seconds it will shut off the gas valve and try again.
+If it does not sense this microamp (μA) DC current within a few seconds, it will shut off the gas valve and try again.

 The board outputs this potential (voltage) on the flame sensing terminal right at the beginning of the sequence to confirm that the path is “open” with no flame.
-This ensures against false positives (sensing flame/current when there should be none) andonce it goes from 0 current to the rated micoamp current the board “knows” that flame is present.
+This step ensures against false positives (sensing flame/current when there should be none), and once it goes from 0 current to the rated microamp (μA) current, the board “knows” that flame is present.

 Flame sensors fail when:

-I have seen a lot of flame sensing rods, and I have done a good deal of research and I have found no evidence that most flame sensing rods have a special coating on them that can be rubbed off.
-Now, if you have real, quantifiable proof from an manufacturer that says otherwise..
-PLEASE provide it to me so I can retract this statement.
+I have seen many flame-sensing rods, and I have done a good deal of research; I have found no evidence that typical flame-sensing rods have a special coating on them that can be rubbed off.
+Now, if you have real, quantifiable proof from a manufacturer that says otherwise, PLEASE provide it to me so I can retract this statement.

-- Ensure the rod is positioned so it will be covered in flame
+- Ensure that the rod is positioned so that it will be covered in flame.

-- Get a meter that reads in the microamp scale with a .10 resolution minimum.
-Use a good QUALITY meter for this and make sure your leads are in the correct locations.
+- Get a meter that reads in the microamp scale with a 0.10 resolution minimum.
+Use a good QUALITY meter for this, and make sure your leads are in the correct locations.

 - Connect your leads in SERIES.
-This means you have to disconnect lead from the rod, connect one lead to the rod and the other to the terminal to the board WITH THE CONNECTOR UNHOOKED FROM THE ROD
+Disconnect the lead from the rod, connect one lead to the rod, and connect the other to the terminal to the board WITH THE CONNECTOR UNHOOKED FROM THE ROD.

-- When the flame lights you should read between .5 and 10 microamps depending of the furnace.
+- When the flame lights, you should read between 0.5 and 10 microamps (μA), depending on the furnace.
 Readings between 2 and 6 are common.

-If you do not have a proper microamp reading you can confirm the following
+If you do not have a proper microamp (μA) reading, you can confirm the following:

-- That the flame rod is not open.
-Ohm from tip to terminal on the rod.
-If the rod is open it is failed.
+- The flame rod is not open—ohm from the tip to the terminal on the rod.
+If the rod is open, it is failed.